My brief education and research story so far:

 Served as an invited member of the Schools working group as part of College’s Societal Engagement strategy

-Took part in a panel discussion of 'students as partners' during Imperial's Education day 2015 and ran a workshop on Lecturing at Education day 2017
+Took part in a panel discussion and ran a workshop as part of Imperial's Education days

 Launched and run a collaborative network of Imperial's 170 Teaching Fellows.
 This network aims to support the sharing of teaching innovation and best practice as well as career development, scholarship and publication.
-I Chair the recently established Board of Teaching Fellows.
+I Chaired the Board of Teaching Fellows and lead discussions about teaching-focused careers in universities for post-docs.

 Invited member of College's Learning and Teaching strategy 'steering group'